outofcontrol/Blade.tmbundle/README.md

 Disclaimer
 ==========

+The Bundle is no longer being maintained, as PHPStorm EAP now includes Blade syntax as August 2014.

 This is my first stab at creating a bundle and I'm still fairly new with PHPStorm.
 Blade.tmbundle is based on the Laravel Blade Highlighter by Eric Percifield [here](https://sublime.wbond.net/packages/Laravel%20Blade%20Highlighter).

 Results may vary.
 Feedback is welcome and encouraged!